PortiaLabiata/STM32_CLI/README.md

 ## Description

-This is a relatively small CLI library for STM32 UART, somewhat inspired by [uShell](https://github.com/mdiepart/ushell-stm32/tree/master), but (at least in my opinion) a little better written, although this might not be the case.
-Written entirely using interrupt mode, unlike uShell.
+This is a relatively small CLI library for STM32 UART, somewhat inspired by [uShell](https://github.com/mdiepart/ushell-stm32/tree/master), but (at least in my opinion) a little better written, although it might not be the case.
+It reads and writes data entirely in interrupt mode, although commands themselves are processed in the main loop.

 ## Disclaimer